OPS-E2E-PPE/VBA-Docs/api/Office.SharedWorkspaceTask.Status.md

     Dim strTaskStatus As String
     For Each swsTask In ActiveWorkbook.SharedWorkspace.Tasks
         If swsTask.Status <> msoSharedWorkspaceTaskStatusCompleted Then
-            strTaskStatus = strTaskStatus &amp; swsTask.Title &amp; vbCrLf End If
+            strTaskStatus = strTaskStatus & swsTask.Title & vbCrLf
+        End If
     Next
-    MsgBox "The following tasks have not been completed:" &amp; vbCrLf &amp; _ strTaskStatus, vbInformation + vbOKOnly, "Incomplete Tasks"
+    MsgBox "The following tasks have not been completed:" & vbCrLf & _ strTaskStatus, vbInformation + vbOKOnly, "Incomplete Tasks"
     Set swsTask = Nothing